angesh021/ccna-enterprise-lab/README.md

 * **SVIs:**  Switched Virtual Interfaces provide gateway addresses for each VLAN.
 VLAN 1 (`192.168.1.1/28`) is used for management, VLAN 10 uses `10.0.10.1/24` and IPv6 `2001:10::1/64`, VLAN 11 uses `10.0.11.1/24`, VLAN 12 uses `10.0.12.1/24` and VLAN 13 uses `10.0.13.1/24`.
 Each SVI has a unique MAC address specified to simulate different gateways in Packet Tracer.
 * **Static route:**  A static route points specific traffic (`1.1.1.1/32`) towards the internal router at `10.0.255.2`.
 In a real deployment this would typically be a default route pointing towards the firewall; however, this lab uses a /32 route to demonstrate static routing.

-Below is an example of the `show running‑config` output from Core0 with irrelevant sections removed for brevity:

-### Core0 (3650-24PS Multilayer Switch)
 ```text
 hostname Core0
 !